ArtemVeremienko/Similarities-Flask-/README.md

 # Similarities-Flask-
-Little web app on flask for find similar text in 2 files
+Little web app on flask for find similar text lines, sentences and substrings in 2 files.